 Semi-formal is a trickier beast to master.
 In a nutshell, those two words mean formal, but not top hat and tails formal.
 So, a full suit is a must: navy, grey, charcoal, mid-blue all acceptable here.
 With your accessories, play it safe with a tie – dark, muted colours are no brainers, while stripes and polka dots are the easiest patterns to pull off.
 If you insist on going air tie tuck a pocket square into your blazer’s breast pocket to swerve hard-day-at-the-office vibes.

 Look, we know you’re not stupid, but we feel it imperative to state the obvious that you shouldn’t be wearing a cotton or linen suit in winter unless you’re well up for shivers in the pews.

 Anything that feels hyper British is very much recommended: tweed, flannel, wool and, if you’re a baller, cashmere.
 Look for a heavy cloth weight (between 14oz and 19oz) to stay fully insulated.
 Don’t go half-lined either, not only will a full lining keep goosebumps at bay, it’ll also offer a better suit structure.

 For your winter wedding outfit’s overall vibe, location is key.
-If you’ve got a city wedding invite err on the smarter side of things: pinstripes, checks and a colour palette of black, navy and red for appropriate accessories.
+If you’ve got a city wedding invite, lean towards the smarter side of things: pinstripes, checks and a colour palette of black, navy and red for appropriate accessories.
 Suits for country winter weddings should draw from a palette of earthy colours (green, brown, rust) although textural fabrics such as tweed and wool also lend themselves to a deep charcoal.